daniel3735928559/guppy/README.md

 objects created in this way, indexed by div ID.
 So in some other Javascript, you can access the Guppy object with `Guppy.instances.guppy_div`.

-The one instance function of a Guppy object that you will need is `content`.

-* To get the raw XML document which comprises the object's internal state, use `content("xml")`
-* To get a LaTeX representation of the content, use `content("latex")`
-* To get a parseable ASCII representation of the content, use `content("calc")`

-So for example, calling `Guppy.instances.guppy_div.content("calc")` will give the ASCII representation of the current content of the guppy instance in `guppy_div`.

 ## Installation